SpoddyCoder/clonepi/README.md

 + Works with standard 2 partition Raspbian setups, multi-partition NOOBS setups and more
 + Incremental on-the-fly cloning
-+ Clone to a physical device or a file (stored on a NAS or external disk)
++ Clone to a physical device
 + Size up or down to fit the destination disk
++ Clone to a file (stored on a NAS or external disk)
 + Configuration options allow it to be tuned to work with many systems
 + Script hooks allow it to be extended beyond the default use cases
 + Headless operation, works without a GUI